 Under Mendoza’s leadership, the comptroller began providing more publicly available information about the state of Illinois’ finances.
 The comptroller’s office now issues monthly debt reports under a law approved by state lawmakers in 2018.

-Mendoza, who took office during the state’s budget impasse under Republican Gov. Bruce Rauner, has also touted progress her office made last year paying down bills that pilled up during that time.
+Mendoza, who took office during the state’s budget impasse under Republican Gov. Bruce Rauner, also has touted progress her office made last year paying down bills that pilled up during that time.
 Last spring, Mendoza announced her office had paid off the state’s bills to a point where they can now be paid when they arrive.

 “Through smart financial management and fiscal discipline coupled with tenacious perseverance, I’ve successfully navigated our state through unprecedented fiscal challenges,” Mendoza said in a statement Wednesday.